mgtools/MicroKPNN/README.md

      4: famiy
      5: genus

- 5. --h <number>: number of pure hidden nodes you want to use
+ 5. --h <number>: the number of unknown hidden nodes you want to use in the hidden layer

- 6. --thread <number>: if you don't put any numbers by default it would be 1
+ 6. --thread <number>: the default is 1

- **single_output version:**
+ **Single output version:**

- In this version you specify which taxon rank and what number of pure hidden neurons you want use for your interpretable neural netwok.
-In the following example we use kingodm(0) for taxonomy and 10 nodes for pure hidden nodes.
+ In this version you specify which taxonomic rank and what number of unknown hidden neurons you want to use for your interpretable neural netwok.
+In the following example we use kingodm(0) and 10 unknown hidden nodes.

  ```